richb-hanover/OpenWrtRules/OpenWrt Rules.md

 * For a change to these rules, a 75% majority among the active members who participate in the vote must approve, as well as 50% approval from all active members.
-* To propose changes to project matters or the overall development direction, a formal proposal must be sent to the openwrt-adm mailing list.
-  The proposal must clearly describe the suggested changes and include a specific deadline for when the voting period will end.
-  A simple approval is required.
 * Frequent contributors may become members after a simple approval.
   Project members are free to suggest suitable candidates.
 * Any votes and decisions made will be made public on the project website.